Darla Sue Dollman, B.A., M.F.A., has 42 years experience as a journalist and editor. She has also studied film, acting, and theater.

 WWII Spy or Mistaken Identity

-It is known that on June 1, 1943, Howard and his agent boarded KLM Royal Dutch Airlines' BOAC Flight 777 for a flight from Lisbon, Portugal to Bristol, England.
+On June 1, 1943, Howard and his agent boarded KLM Royal Dutch Airlines' BOAC Flight 777 for a flight from Lisbon, Portugal to Bristol, England.
 It is also known that this plane was shot down by a German aircraft over the Bay of Biscay, or Cantabrian Sea.

 In his 1984 biography, In Search of My Father: A Portrait of Leslie Howard, Howard’s son, Ronald Howard, speculates that either Leslie Howard or his agent was mistaken for England’s Prime Minister Winston Churchill, which would explain why the plane was attacked by the Germans.